bwasmith/Rhew-R-Pi/setting_up_raspberry_pi/README.md

 #Setting up Raspberry Pi

-Great, now you have got a Raspberry Pi.
+Great, now you have a Raspberry Pi.
 Lets get it going.

 <img src="https://cdn2.peterdavehello.org/wp-content/uploads/2016/02/Raspberry-Pi-3-Model-B-Diagram-from-RS.png" height="475" width="660"><sup>[1]</sup>
 ##General Notes
-A case on the Pi will prevent the metal pins on the bottom from resting on a conductive surface.
+A case on the Pi will prevent the bottom, metal pins from resting on a conductive surface.

-You will need a 5V power supply that can support ~2.5A of current.
-You can expect your Pi to take between 1-2A at all times depending on the computer's load.
+You will need a 5V power supply that can support ~2A of current.
+You can expect your Pi to take between 1-2A depending on the computer's load.

 ##Heat Sinks
 [Here](https://www.flickr.com/photos/ultrapurple/16484032956) is an image of why you might want a heat sink.
 If you do not have them, you should be all right.